Living with Autism | Parenting, Advocacy & Daily Support

 Addressing tactile sensitivities often involves creating a sensory-friendly environment.
 This could include using soft clothing, avoiding certain fabrics, or incorporating sensory tools like weighted blankets to help manage sensory input.

-For additional information on coping strategies and interventions, you can explore our section on sensory interventions for autism.
+For additional information on coping strategies and interventions, you can explore our section on sensory interventions below.

 Sensory Interventions for Autism